| Appendix 5: Articles

 -development of agriculture as the base and all-round

+development of other sectors of the economy as well.
 Emphasis is placed on the four major crops, namely, paddy,

 beans and pulses, cotton and sugarcane and efforts are being